cockroachdb/docs/src/current/cockroachcloud/export-metrics-standard.md

 Where:

-- `{cluster_id}` is the cluster ID of your CockroachDB Standard cluster, which can be found in the URL of your [Cloud Console](https://cockroachlabs.cloud/clusters/) for the specific cluster you wish to configure, resembling `f78b7feb-b6cf-4396-9d7f-494982d7d81e`.
+- `{cluster_id}` is the cluster ID of your CockroachDB {{ site.data.products.standard }} cluster, which can be found in the URL of your [Cloud Console](https://cockroachlabs.cloud/clusters/) for the specific cluster you wish to configure, resembling `f78b7feb-b6cf-4396-9d7f-494982d7d81e`.
-- `{secret_key}` is your CockroachDB Standard API key.
+- `{secret_key}` is your CockroachDB {{ site.data.products.standard }} API key.
 See [API Access]({% link cockroachcloud/managing-access.md %}) for instructions on generating this key.

 </section>

 ## Update an existing metrics export configuration

-To update an existing CockroachDB Standard metrics export configuration, make any necessary changes to your cloud provider configuration (e.g., AWS CloudWatch or Datadog), then issue the same `POST` Cloud API command as shown in the [Enable metrics export](#enable-metrics-export) instructions for your cloud provider with the desired updated configuration.
+To update an existing CockroachDB {{ site.data.products.standard }} metrics export configuration, make any necessary changes to your cloud provider configuration (e.g., AWS CloudWatch or Datadog), then issue the same `POST` Cloud API command as shown in the [Enable metrics export](#enable-metrics-export) instructions for your cloud provider with the desired updated configuration.
 Follow the [Monitor the status of a metrics export configuration](#monitor-the-status-of-a-metrics-export-configuration) instructions to ensure the update completes successfully.

 ## Disable metrics export